agonyz/github-readme-packagist-stats/README.md

   ![Packagist Top Bundles](https://github-readme-packagist-stats.vercel.app/api/packagist/card?vendor=agonyz&theme=dark)

 ### Add own themes
-If you want to add your own themes, you can do it like this
+To add your own themes, do the following:
 - Navigate to the theme directory `src/themes/`
 - Create a theme file e.g. `dark.ts`
 - Place your styles inside the theme file and export them